Information for people with an inherited APC mutation

-Both men and women can carry a mutation in the APC gene and pass the mutation to any of their children.
-Mutations in the APC gene increase the risk for cancer.
+People with a mutation in the APC gene have an increased risk for cancer.
 The lifetime cancer risks and risk management recommendations depend on several factors, including the location and type of APC mutation.
 APC mutations and their related cancer risks are typically divided into 3 categories:

 See our Cancer Risk section for more information.
 There are guidelines for screening and prevention for certain cancers in people with an APC mutation.
 See our Risk Management section for more information about screening options in people with APC mutations.